NgoQuocTinh/multi-tracker-evaluation/README.md

 * An advanced tracker integrating IoU tracking with motion modeling.
 * Balances tracking precision and computational efficiency, suited for real-time applications.

+### SORT
+* A simple tracking method with IoU

 ## Setup Instructions

 ### Prerequisites

 * Python 3.8 or higher
 * Recommended: Anaconda or virtual environment

+### Use the multitracking_eval notebook to run the eval of 4 method with MOT 20 data, download from kaggle

 ### Installation